ikmalsaid/mindful-escapades/README.md

 ## Tips and Release Notes
 - You can always change the image style and the type of voice according to your preferences.
-- This app runs in single mode.
-If you encounter a weird behavior, you can restart the story by pressing the 'Reset All' button.
+- This app operates in single mode.
+To restart a new story if you experience any strange behavior, press the 'Reset All' button.